 Laryngeal papillomas are viral-induced growths that usually occur on the vocal cords and surrounding structures.
 The mainstay of treatment is surgically excision with a goal of attaining an unobstructed airway and secondarily an adequate voice.

-After making an accurate diagnosis, recommendations are made for management of the problem, which may include voice/speech therapy, medical treatment, as well as surgical intervention.
-At Children's, communication with your referring physician and/or speech clinician is routinely performed.
+After making an accurate diagnosis, recommendations are made for management of the problem, which may include voice/speech therapy, medical treatment, and surgical intervention.
+Communication with your referring physician and/or speech clinician is routinely performed.